-Patient had breast surgery 'on wrong side' in hospital blunder
+Patient had breast biopsy 'on wrong side' in hospital blunder

-A patient had breast surgery on the wrong side in a botched biopsy reported as a serious 'never event' at West Suffolk Hospital, it can be revealed.
+A patient had a breast biopsy on the wrong side which was reported as a serious 'never event' at West Suffolk Hospital, it can be revealed.

 Named that way because they are never supposed to happen, seven 'never events' were reported at the East Suffolk and North Essex Foundation Trust (ESNEFT), which runs Ipswich and Colchester hospitals, in 2018-19.